Bay Area Rapid Transit rolling stock

-The legacy fleet was removed from regular service on September 11, 2023, but kept some cars as a reserve fleet for occasional use.
+The legacy fleet was removed from regular service on September 11, 2023, but BART kept some cars as a reserve fleet for occasional use.
 The final operation of the legacy cars was at a decommissioning ceremony on April 20, 2024.

 Original (legacy) fleet

 A and B series

 The A and B cars were built from 1968 to 1975 by Rohr Industries, an aerospace manufacturing company that had recently started mass-transit equipment manufacturing.
 The first of these cars were delivered in 1970.
 The A cars were designed as leading or trailing cars only, with an aerodynamic fiberglass operator's cab housing train control equipment and BART's two-way communication system, and extending 5 ft longer than the B-cars.
 A and B cars can seat 60 passengers comfortably, and under crush load, carry over 200 passengers.
 B cars have no operator's cab and are used in the middle of trains to carry passengers only.
 However, since each car is self-propelled, the B cars do have hostler controls allowing manual control as single units at low speeds inside a yard.

+Side view of BART A car showing the aerodynamic fiberglass operator's cab.

 As early as 1978, BART realized that it had ordered too many A cars, which were unable to operate in the middle of train, and too few B cars.
 Over time, about 113 A cars (about 2/3 of the A car fleet) were converted into B cars by removing their fiberglass cabs and installing the inter-car connection equipment.

 BART previously operated 56 A cars and 341 B cars, and following their retirement on April 20, 2024, regular service will be of new cars only.
 To be able to maintain the vehicles until they are taken out of service, the workshop regularly procures computers on the second-hand market that can still address the old systems.
 Since the first series were newly designed, they had very few standard components, making them difficult to maintain.